 There are a few ways to find specific material on this site.
-One is to search — plug the things you’re looking for into the bar at the right-hand side of the navigation bar, and it’ll bring back all posts that mention those terms.
-You can also click on one of the categories listed in the column to the left of the page, which defines broad realms of posts — for instance, those discussing specific skills vs. those offering general education.
-Or you can browse chronologically.
-Finally, you can click one of the tags in the “cloud” in the column at the right of the page; these are more specific keywords, and clicking one will return all posts that touch upon that topic.
+You can search using the field at the right-hand side of the navigation bar.
+Or you can click on one of the categories listed in the column to the left of the page, which groups together broad types of posts.
+You can also browse chronologically back to the beginning.
+Finally, you can click one of the keywords from the “cloud” in the column at the right of the page, which will show you posts tagged with more specific topics.

 These discuss broad classes of drugs, in many cases grouping them into opposing types (such as stimulants vs. depressants).
 We discuss the physiological systems involved, how these drugs interact with them, give examples of the most common meds, and provide tips for recognizing them (such as standard suffixes).
 These posts feature some of the more in-depth discussions of physiology on this site.

 Drug Families: Stimulants and Depressants — describes the sympathetic vs. parasympathetic systems, alpha and beta receptors, their most important effects, and the common drugs that interact with them.

 Drug Families: Steroids and Antibiotics — goes through the basic concepts of inflammatory response and the role of steroids and antimicrobials (antibiotics, antivirals, and antifungals) in mitigating or supporting it.

 Drug Families: ACE inhibitors and ARBs — outlines the renin-angiotensin-aldosterone system and discusses the role of drugs that inhibit it.